-Large sums of money and expensive items should not be brought to school.
+Money and expensive items should not be brought to school.
 If this is unavoidable they should be handed to a member of staff for safe keeping until the end of the school day.

 There should be no buying or selling between pupils.